kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add command to select different banks of common or node PicoSPINet storage banks
 * TODO BUG Uword can't have a numeric in the word name????
 Odd...
 * TO TEST need word to report where cursor current at
 * TODO BUG swap of string and number leaves string ptr being left as number.
 Not swapping var type?
+Should swap three bytes not two

 * TODO Add word to call fill_display with a char
 * TODO Add FILL word - ( addr n char -- ) fills address for n long with char
 * TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
 * TODO LSHIFT and RSHIFT for bit shifting
-* TODO in dla handle empty dir
+* TODO in ls handle empty dir
 * TODO Word to define lcd user character 0-3.
 Then word to output via emit etc

 * TODO Fix NUM2STR.